Table of Contents

 - Why It’s a Problem: Overmixing incorporates too much air into the filling, leading to cracks during baking.

-- Solution: Mix the ingredients until just combined, and use a low speed on your mixer to minimize air bubbles.
+- Solution: Mix the ingredients until combined, using a low speed to minimize air bubbles.

 Skipping the Cooling Period